-This curriculum requirement is for new BSBA students starting in the fall of 2014.
-If you began your program prior to the fall of 2014 please contact the Academic Advising Office and set up an appointment with your advisor.
+This curriculum is for new B.S. in Business Administration students starting in the fall of 2014.
+If you began the B.S. in Business Administration program prior to the fall of 2014 please contact the Office of Academic Advising and set up an appointment with your advisor.

 |ACT 2200||Financial Accounting||3 credits|